-Level: 11, 12 Credit: 1.0 This course is a continuation of the third level course, developing more complex reading, writing, speaking, and listening skills with a goal of increased grammatical accuracy.
+Level: 11, 12 Credit: 1.0 Course fee: \$83 This course is a continuation of the third level course, developing more complex reading, writing, speaking, and listening skills with a goal of increased grammatical accuracy.
 French IV provides an opportunity for students to develop their fluency through intensive conversational practice and grammar study.
 Culture is studied through reading, viewing, and listening to a variety of authentic resources.
 Students are expected to respond to in-class discussion with thoughtfulness and linguistic sophistication.
-This course may be offered for dual credit with the College of DuPage.
-More information will be available to interested students at the start of 2021-22.